nteract/semiotic/public/assets/markdown/tooltips.md

 Tooltips are a type of [annnotation](/guides/annotations), called `frame-hover`.
-You could manually send that annotation type to the `annotations` prop and hamange hover state to handle tooltips, or you can use the following built-in conveniences to turn on tooltips for any frame:
+You could manually send that annotation type to the `annotations` prop and manage hover state to handle tooltips, or you can use the following built-in conveniences to turn on tooltips for any frame:

 - Set the `hoverAnnotation` property to `true`
 - Base CSS for tooltips to get you started: